 But how do you cultivate mindfulness?
 A basic method is to focus your attention on your own breathing—a practice called, quite simply, “mindful breathing.”
-After setting aside time to practice mindful breathing, you should find it easier to focus attention on your breath in your daily life—an important skill to help you deal with stress, anxiety, and negative emotions, cool yourself down when your temper flares, and sharpen your skills of concentration.
+After setting aside time to practice mindful breathing, you may find it easier to focus attention on your breath in your daily life—an important skill to help you deal with stress, anxiety, and negative emotions, cool yourself down when your temper flares, and sharpen your skills of concentration.

 15 minutes daily for at least a week (though evidence suggests that mindfulness increases the more you practice it).

 Sometimes, especially when trying to calm yourself in a stressful moment, it might help to start by taking an exaggerated breath: a deep inhale through your nostrils (3 seconds), hold your breath (2 seconds), and a long exhale through your mouth (4 seconds).
-Otherwise, simply observe each breath without trying to adjust it; it may help to focus on the rise and fall of your chest or the sensation through your nostrils.
+Otherwise, observe each breath without trying to adjust it; it may help to focus on the rise and fall of your chest or the sensation through your nostrils.
 As you do so, you may find that your mind wanders, distracted by thoughts or bodily sensations.
 That’s OK.
-Just notice that this is happening and gently bring your attention back to your breath.
+You can notice that this is happening and try to gently bring your attention back to your breath.

 To provide even more structure, and help you lead this practice for others, below are steps for a short guided meditation.
 You can listen to audio of this guided meditation, produced by UCLA’s Mindful Awareness Research Center (MARC), in the player below; if it doesn't play, you can find it here or download it from MARC's website.